Philips Hue vs Wyze 2026 We Spent $200 and $50 on Smart Home Kits

 April 2026 Matter Protocol Update

-Matter, the cross-platform smart home standard backed by Apple, Google, and Amazon, is now supported by Philips Hue via a firmware update to the Hue Bridge.
+Matter, the cross-platform smart home standard backed by Apple, Google, and Amazon through the Connectivity Standards Alliance, is now supported by Philips Hue via a firmware update to the Hue Bridge.
 Hue bulbs work natively in Apple Home, Google Home, and Amazon Alexa without third-party skills or workarounds.
 This is a significant advantage over Wyze, which has limited Matter support, only the Wyze Plug and Wyze Bulb (White) are Matter-certified as of April 2026.
 Wyze cameras and sensors remain outside the Matter ecosystem.

 For Apple HomeKit users specifically, Philips Hue is the only option here.
 Wyze's HomeKit support requires third-party bridges (like Homebridge) running on a Raspberry Pi, functional but not consumer-friendly.
 If your household is invested in Apple Home, buy Hue for everything lighting-related and use Wyze only for cameras (which you'd view through the Wyze app anyway).